tidbcloud/terraform-provider-tidbcloud/README.md

 ])
 ```

 Now, you get all the available projects, copy one of the id you need.
-Here we use the default project's id.
+Here we use the default project's ID.

 ### Get cluster spec info with cluster-spec Data Source